kbrw/gitex/README.md

 - Reference implementation in pure Elixir of the Git object model and storage, including optimized pack-refs and pack-objects (the storage is optimal, not this implementation :-) ).
-- Protocols over Git codec and backend to customize them and reuse the same versioning logic in a completely different environment and use case: JSON into Riak for instance.
+- Protocol over Git codec and backend to customize them and reuse the same versioning logic in a completely different environment and use case: JSON into Riak for instance.